TechmanRobotInc/earlier-descriptions/README.md

 ``tm14_nonvision_moveit_config``<br/>
 >
 > Alternatively, the user can use [DownGit](https://downgit.github.io/#/home) to download a specific file from GitHub.<br/>
-> First, the user need to go to the specific folder you want to download, then just copy the link and paste it to the website [DownGit](https://downgit.github.io/#/home) to download the file.<br/>
+> First, the user needs to go to the specific folder you want to download, then just copy the link and paste it to the website [DownGit](https://downgit.github.io/#/home) to download the file.<br/>
 > Finally move the downloaded files to your tmdriver_ws/src and build it to complete the installation.<br/>
 >> For example, download the required files for TM5-900 Robot<br/>
 >> * __TM5-900 Robot required packages's URL__<br/>